-- Climate change adaptation and mitigation policy and institutional analysis. - Policy and institutional issues for ensuring fair access to and sustainable use of water, particularly for food production. - Watershed management interventions performance and impact analysis. - Incentives, performance and impact of investment in agriculture, agro-industry, and manufacturing. - Trend in inflow of Foreign Direct Investment(FDI) to Ethiopia and evaluation of effectiveness of FDI against its objective, alignment of economic sectors where FDI to Ethiopia are involved and economic sectors where the country demands FDI, and measuring magnitude of benefits derived from FDI; - Welfare effect of different economic policies, like government strategies and development policies, devised and/or implemented in the country. - Internal and external business environments for the successful establishment and flourishing of formal or informal business institutions. - Demand and supply conditions in factor as well as product markets.
-All types of market like labor, input, product, financial and capital market are areas of interest; - Value chain analysis, which addresses different aspects in the commodity chain and support institutions in commodity market, and basis/limitations for backward and forward linkages between different business entities; - Goods and services that meet the quality standards of the local and world markets at prices that are competitive and provide adequate returns on the resources employed or consumed in producing them; - Economic agents' behavior (willingness to pay) in allocating their disposable income among consumption, saving and investment; - Social capital, social networks, local knowledge and different livelihood strategies used by the society in relation to their contribution to reducing poverty and building sustainable livelihoods; - Efforts made by different institutions and organization (stakeholders) to incentivize unemployment reduction and labour productivity improvement, and assessment of existing opportunities and constraints for reducing unemployment;
+- Analysis of vulnerability to climate change and extreme events and intervention options to generate policy-relevant evidence and recommendations geared towards addressing problems relating to climate change adaptation, mitigation, and biodiversity management. - Institutions and policy for ensuring fair access to and sustainable use of surface and subsurface water, particularly for agriculture. - Watershed management interventions performance and their socio-economic and environmental impact assessment. - Analysis of social capital/ networks, local knowledge and different livelihood strategies used by the society in relation to their contribution to reducing poverty and building sustainable livelihoods. - Trend in inflow of Foreign Direct Investment(FDI) to Ethiopia and evaluation of effectiveness of FDI against its objective, alignment of economic sectors where FDI to Ethiopia are involved and economic sectors where the country demands FDI, and measuring magnitude of benefits derived from FDI; - Demand and supply conditions and trends in factor as well as product markets.
+All types of market like labor, input, product, financial, and capital market are areas of interest. - Goods and services that meet the quality standards of the local and world markets at prices that are competitive and provide adequate returns on the resources employed or consumed in producing them; - Efforts made by different institutions and organization (stakeholders) to incentivize unemployment reduction and labour productivity improvement, and assessment of existing opportunities and constraints for reducing unemployment. - Internal and external business environments for the successful establishment and flourishing of business institutions, particularly family businesses.
+Proposals on micro/small enterprises are of less priority. - Analysis of the role of social capital/networking in commodity value chain and basis /limitations for backward and forward linkages between different business entities. - An analysis of behaviour of economic agents for policy and institutional innovation/development.